 The program features the same curriculum and instruction that Mount Union engineering students experience in the two-credit EGE110: Intro to the Engineering Profession course.
 Any student deciding to enroll in Mount Union’s engineering program will be able to use these credits to replace EGE110.
 The program also features small class sizes, social and team building activities, and interactions with peers and current college engineering student mentors - allowing students to get a better understanding of life in college and the opportunity to experience Mount Union’s campus.

 Optional Tuition Charge: $100 (to earn college credit)*

-*Those option to not earn official college credit by not paying the optional tuition charge will receive a grade of NG (no grade) and will earn 0-credit hours.
+*Students who decide to opt-out of earning official college credit by not paying the optional tuition charge will receive a grade of NG (no grade) and will earn 0-credit hours.
 However, the 0 credit, NG graded course will be recorded on an official transcript for the student.

 Features and Benefits

 - Earn two college credits replacing the EGE110: Intro to the Engineering Profession course

 - Utilize state-of-the-art labs and classrooms located in the Engineering and Business Building (EBB)

 - Experience hands-on engineering through projects instructed by Mount Union faculty

 - Learn by mentoring from Mount Union engineering students